 - make an appointment with a Librarian and/or Writing Tutor

 As a foreign student studying in another culture and educational system, you may notice differences conducting library research in Canada compared to your home country.
 This guide will introduce you to various policies and helpful tips about how to do research in our libraries.

 Canadian Library Systems

 Most Canadian academic libraries use an “open stack’ system.
 This means that you have full access to the books and other items.
-Research Help Desk staff can assist you in choosing what to look for, but you will go to the different floors in the library and find the items on the shelves.
+Library staff can assist you in choosing what to look for, but you will go to the different floors in the library and find the items on the shelves.
 You need, therefore, to learn how to use the Library Catalogue, to find call numbers and other location information.
 Usually, books on the same subject are shelved together, so writing down one call number will lead to a section with books on a similar subject.